ShigemichiMatsuzaki/MSPL/README.md

 By downloading this software, you acknowledge that you agree to the terms and conditions given [here](License).

 ## Acknowledgements
 Part of our code is forked from [EdgeNets](https://github.com/sacmehta/EdgeNets).
-We thank authors for such an amazing work.